ON SALE: Two new eBooks! Visit the shop!

 Spatula – Use a thin, flat spatula to get under the crab cakes and quickly flip them.
 If they fall apart, just press them back together with the spatula.
 They may not be pretty, but they’ll still be delicious.

-We served these crab cakes with our keto asparagus.
+If you’re wondering what goes with crab cakes we served these with our keto asparagus.
 A little lemon squeezed over both the crab cakes and the asparagus is absolutely delicious.

 Other favorite sides include keto cheddar bay biscuits, cauliflower mac and cheese, and sautéed broccoli.